aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-charts/create-chart/_index.md

 3. Add a chart with default data along with the desired type (in this case,[ChartType](https://reference.aspose.com/slides/php-java/com.aspose.slides/ChartType).sunburst).
 4. Write the modified presentation to a PPTX file

-This Java code shows you how to create a sunburst chart:
+This PHP code shows you how to create a sunburst chart:

 ```php
   $pres = new Presentation();